At Ohio Valley University, we seek

 The final grade will be based on your work in the following way:

 Because Ohio Valley University expects students to follow the highest standards of honorable conduct in all areas of life, it is essential that students maintain high standards of academic integrity.
-Cheating, plagiarizing (whether intentionally misrepresenting another's work as one's own or failing to follow appropriate requirements of documentation), and helping others to cheat or plagiarize are all violations of these standards.
-Students who engage in these behaviors will face appropriate consequences, which could include failing the assignment in question, failing the course, or being dismissed from the University.
-A student who believes that he or she is being treated unjustly may file an appeal with the Provost; the student must initiate the appeal within 48 hours after receiving notification of the consequence.
-Appeal procedures are available in the office of the Provost.
+Cheating, plagiarizing (whether intentionally misrepresenting another's work as one's own or failing to follow appropriate requirements of documentation), and helping others to cheat or plagiarize are all violations of these standards, as is falsifying records such as those kept for field experiences, practica, internships, etc. Students who engage in these behaviors in a course in which they are enrolled will face appropriate consequences, which could include failing the assignment in question, failing the course, being placed on restricted status (i.e., the student will not be allowed to participate in on-campus activities, including intramurals, and may not represent Ohio Valley University in public events, including athletic competitions, performances, and presentations), or being suspended or dismissed from Ohio Valley University.

 Plagiarism is the presentation of another person's work as your own, whether you mean to or not.
 Copying or paraphrasing passages from another writer's work without acknowledging that you've done so is plagiarism.
 Translating passages from another writer's work in another language without acknowledging that you've done so is plagiarism.
 Copying another writer's work without putting the material in quotation marks is plagiarism, even if credit is given.
 Allowing another writer to write any part of your essay is plagiarism.